Land Mortgages

 But those who contact us wishing to purchase land for their own personal use or to set up their own new business enterprise, underestimate the complexities of financing it.
 It has its challenges and options are limited.

-Many looking to buy a small acreage of land, are under the miscomprehension that they can access a small deposit/high Loan-to-Value (LTV) mortgage option with repayments based on personal income, but, unfortunately, such options are non-existent for land purchases.
+Many looking to buy a small acreage, think they can access a small deposit/high Loan-to-Value (LTV) mortgage option with repayments based on personal income, but, unfortunately, such options are non-existent for land purchases.

-Of the options that might be available for the purchase of land, be prepared to have to provide a sizeable deposit and expect to pay higher interest rates and fees than you might expect.
+Of the options that might be available for the purchase, be prepared to have to provide a sizeable deposit and expect to pay higher interest rates and fees than you might expect.

 How we help